Everything in life changes with time, and company logos are no exception.

 Big Company Logo Changes Conclusions:

-Branding is the process of giving a meaning to a specific organization, company, products or services by creating and shaping a brand in consumers’ minds.
+Branding is the process of giving meaning to a specific organization, company, product, or services by creating and shaping a brand in consumers’ minds.

-It is a strategy designed by companies and organizations to help people or customers to quickly identify and experience their brand, and give them a reason to choose their products over the competition’s, by showing what this particular brand is and what it is not.
+It’s a strategy used by companies and organizations to help people quickly identify and experience a brand, and to give prospective customers a reason to choose it over a competitor.

-The objective is to attract and retain loyal customers by delivering a product that is always aligned with what the brand promises and speaks too.
+The objective is to attract and retain loyal customers by delivering a product that is always aligned with what the brand promises and speaks to.

-As discussed above, a brand provides consumers with a decision-making-shortcut when feeling indecisive about the same product from different companies.
+As discussed above, a brand provides consumers with a decision-making shortcut when feeling indecisive about the same product from a different company.

 Would you rather buy a new computer product from Apple or a company that just entered the market?

-As an example, if you don’t like or don’t feel connected to a brand, you would probably not want to work for it.
+As an example, if you don’t like or feel connected to a brand, you’d probably not work for it.